Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Numerical Results

 Fig.~\ref{fig_delta} investigates the sensing and communication performances of the proposed sensing-centric waveform, in terms of the PSLR within the RoI and the achievable data rate, with respect to the sensing power threshold $\delta$ for each RE.
 Specifically, the PSLRs within the RoI under different ratios of the sensing power to the communication power are illustrated by the blue curves, while the achievable data rates are illustrated by the orange curves.
 It can be seen that the PSLR degrades with the increase of $\delta$ when $\delta$ is larger than $0.03$.
 This is because more REs are designated for the communication subsystem, even though some of them have significant impact on the sensing performance.
 On the other hand, when $\delta$ is between $10^{-3}$ to $10^{-1}$, the achievable data rate exhibits only a very marginal improvement as $\delta$ increases.
 This is attributed to the fact that the additional communication REs may operate under unfavorable channel conditions.
-Consequently, we can set $\delta$ between $10^{-3}$ and 0.03 in order to achieve a good trade-off in the RE assignment that guarantees the optimal sensing performance and high-rate communication simultaneously.
+Consequently, we can set $\delta$ between $10^{-3}$ and 0.03 in order to achieve a good trade-off in the RE assignment that guarantees the accurate sensing and positioning with minimal impact on communication performance.

 Fig.~\ref{fig_lambda} presents the communication performance of our proposed sensing-centric waveform, in terms of the relative data rate increment with respect to $\lambda$, which is the weighting factor of the penalty term in $\mathcal{P}14$.
 The relative data rate increment is calculated as the difference between the current achievable data rate and the data rate at $\lambda=0$.
 As $\lambda$ increases, we observe a significant rise in the achievable data rate when $\lambda$ is less than $0.02$, followed by a rapid decline when $\lambda>0.06$.
 This is because when $\lambda <0.02$, the penalty term cannot effectively constrain the values of $P_{\rm r}(m,k)$, reducing $\lambda$ leads to a larger approximation error that negatively impacts the achievable data rate.
 On the other hand, when $\lambda >0.06$, the penalty term outweighs the data rate maximization, and increasing $\lambda$ degrades the communication performance.
 Therefore, in this example, $\lambda$ can be set between $0.02$ and $0.06$ numerically to balance the penalty term and communication performance.